Construction 3D printing: Concrete printing

-Large-scale, cement-based 3D printing disposes the need for conventional molding by precisely placing, or solidifying, specific volumes of material in sequential layers by a computer controlled positioning process.
+Large-scale, cement-based 3D printing eliminates the need for conventional molding by precisely placing, or solidifying, specific volumes of material in sequential layers by a computer controlled positioning process.
 This 3D printing approach consist of three general stages: data preparation, concrete preparation and component printing.

 For path and data generation, a variety of methods are implemented for the generation of robotic building paths.
 A general approach is to slice a 3D shape into flat thin layers with a constant thickness which can be stacked up onto each other.
 In this method, each layer consists of a contour line and a filling pattern which can be implemented as honeycomb structures or space-filling curves.
 Another method is the tangential continuity method which produces 3-dimensional building paths with locally varying thicknesses.
 This method results in creating constant contact surfaces between two layers, therefore, the geometrical gaps between two layers which often limits the 3D printing process will be avoided.

 The material preparation stage includes mixing and placing the concrete into the container.
 Once the fresh concrete has been placed into the container, it can be conveyed through the pump–pipe– nozzle system to print out self-compacting concrete filaments, which can build layer-by-layer structural components.
 In the additive processes, pumpability and the stability of the extrusion is important for the applications of mortars.
 These properties will all vary depending on the concrete mix design, the delivery system, and the deposition device.
 General specifications of wet concrete 3D printing are categorized into four main characteristics: